How Much Internet Speed You Need to Work from Home

 What to do if your internet speeds aren’t fast enough

-If you’re running into problems with your internet connection and slow speeds are to blame, the first thing you should do is run a few internet speed tests on the devices you use for work to make sure you’re getting close to the speeds you pay for.
+If you’re running into problems with your internet connection and slow speeds are to blame, the first thing you should do is run a wired speed test from your modem or ONT to rule out your internet connection.
+If it’s slower than advertised, contact your internet provider.

-Sometimes the only things you can do to fix your internet speed woes are rationing your internet bandwidth or upgrading to a faster connection.
-You can free up some bandwidth by limiting non-essential internet traffic during work hours, but if that’s not practical, check out the internet providers in your area to find a plan that better fits your needs.
+Sometimes the only thing you can do to fix internet speed shortages is ration out your internet bandwidth.
+If that’s not practical, check out the internet providers in your area to find a plan that better fits your needs.

 What is a good internet speed to work from home?